Deauville: Deauville American Film Festival

-1975 was the festival's first year of existence and The Reincarnation of Peter Proud was the first film to be shown in the festival's history.
-Since 1975 the festival has continued to promote American cinematography as well as bring American and European stars to Normandy.
-The festival, not at all known for its competitive nature, began to hand out awards in 1995.
+The festival was established in 1975 and The Reincarnation of Peter Proud was the first film to be shown in the festival's history.
+Since then, the festival has continued to promote American cinematography and bring American and European stars to Normandy.
+The festival, not known for its competitive nature, began to hand out awards in 1995.
 In 2014 the Festival celebrated its 40th year.

 Horse culture

 Home to the Deauville-La Touques Racecourse, the countryside around Deauville is the main horse breeding region in France and home to numerous stud farms.
 As a result, the city is twinned with Lexington, Kentucky and County Kildare in Ireland, both of which are world leaders in breeding thoroughbred racehorses.
 The important Ventes de Deauville yearling auction is held in mid-August each year at Deauville.

-Deauville is internationally known for its horse culture, its famous tracks, Yearling sales and its multiple group one annual races.
+Deauville is internationally known for its horse culture, its famous tracks, Yearling sales and its multiple Group One annual races.
 The two famous tracks of Deauville are Deauville la Touques and Clairefontaine: these tracks are active during the months of January, July, August, October, and December.

-The three most important races that occur in Deauville ever year are the following:

-Le Maurice de Gheest, Le Jacques le Marois, and Le Morny.
-More recently Le Prix d'Astarte, (Prix Rothschild) and Le Prix Romanet have gained more prestige in the racing world.
-Le Grand Prix de Deauville, though not a Group 1 race, remains very prestigious; since its origin the winner's names and emblems are posted on the walls of the grand hall of the race track.
+The three most important races that occur in Deauville ever year are Le Maurice de Gheest, Le Jacques le Marois, and Le Morny.
+More recently, Le Prix d'Astarte, (Prix Rothschild) and Le Prix Romanet have gained more prestige in the racing world.
+Le Grand Prix de Deauville, though not a Group One race, remains very prestigious; since its origin the winner's names and emblems are posted on the walls of the grand hall of the race track.

-Today Deauville also hosts competitions other than simply racing.
-These competitions include: polo tournaments, horseshows, and the European championship of miniature horses.
+Today Deauville also hosts competitions other than racing.
+These competitions include polo tournaments, horse shows, and the European Championship of Miniature Horses.